quartiq/stabilizer/book/src/setup.md

 ```

 Once you have opened the port, you can use the provided menu to update any of Stabilizers runtime
 settings.
-All settings configured via the USB interface are only applied when Stabilizer first boots
-up.
-Any modifications that occur after boot over the MQTT interface will occur after the initial
-settings configured via USB.

-> **Note:** Settings configured via USB do not take immediat effect.
-Instead, they will apply after
+> **Note:** Network settings configured via USB do not take immediate effect.
+Instead, they will
-> the device is rebooted.
+> apply after the device is rebooted.

-> **Note:** Settings configured via USB are only initial settings.
-Any modifications
-> that occur after startup (i.e. via MQTT) will take precedent over those configured via USB.
-MQTT
-> settings can only be persisted or retained via the MQTT broker.

-> **Note:** Saving settings via the USB port only saves the initial settings.
-It does not take into
-> account the current operational settings that may have been applied via MQTT.

 ## Network and DHCP